Fruitfulcode/Fruitful/readme.txt

 - Flex slide

 === Social links ===
-Easy add your links to your social profiles, which will be display in footer as icons.
+Easy add your links to your social profiles, which will be display in footer or header as icons.

 -------------------------------------------------------
     Translation